LAN & WLAN

 Screw-on connectors

 The ways of terminating cables can be found here.
-After we have prepared the cable, it is needed to solder the inner wire, and then put on the central tip on, heating it with soldering iron.
+After preparing the cable, one should solder the inner wire, and then put the central tip on it, heating the tip with soldering iron.

 The role of connectors in WLAN systems

 Objective data on quality of connectors can be provided only by specific measurements performed with the use of expensive devices.
-However, when buying a connector it is possible to estimate the quality of the thread, galvanic coating, etc.
+However, when buying a connector, one can estimate the quality of the thread, galvanic coating, etc.

-The most visible fault of coaxial connectors is deflection of central tip/pin (so called - hot) from the the axis of symmetry.
+The most visible fault of a coaxial connector is a deflection of the central tip/pin (so called - hot) from the axis of symmetry.
 It is recommended to pay attention to the defect after the connector has been mounted on the cable.
 It happens that the dielectric becomes overheated during soldering, which causes deflection of the central pin from the axis of symmetry.

-Even best connector causes a loss of signal.
-So, one should avoid excessive connectors associated with antenna feeder.
+Even the best connector causes a loss of signal.
+So, one should avoid excessive number of connectors within antenna feeder lines.
 A good manufacturer of connectors shows two important parameters, specifying signal loss.
-The first of them - VSWR - specifies what part of signal's power is being reflected back to the transmitter.
-Typical value for 2.4 GHz band shouldn't exceed 1.5dB, which corresponds with reflection of ca. 4% of the signal's power.
-The second of them is called insertion loss, the value of which shouldn't be larger than 0.2dB, which corresponds to ca. 0.5% of the signal's power.
+The first of them - VSWR - specifies what part of the signal power is being reflected back to the transmitter.
+The value for 2.4 GHz band shouldn't exceed 1.5 dB, which corresponds with reflection of ca. 4% of the signal power.
+The second of them is called insertion loss, the value of which shouldn't be larger than 0.2dB, which corresponds to ca. 0.5% of the signal power.

 Connectors applied for antennas mounted outdoors should have adequate protection against water.
 It is a fundamental matter, because any drop of water which penetrates the line will cause that significant part of the transmitted power (even a few tens of percent) will be dissipated, i.e. turned into heat.

 Generally, only N-type connectors meet the requirements for this kind of use - they have been designed for military marine applications.
-Unfortunately significant part of this type of connectors doesn't support the original norms.
-If the manufacturer doesn't inform that the connector is compliant to adequate seal or military norms like MIL-C-39012 (the products of renowned firms), it is recommended to pay attention to the rubber pad mounted between two metal washers.
-They are used to squeeze the isolator, to make it fit tight to housing walls and this way to block the access of water.
+Unfortunately a significant part of this type of connectors doesn't support the original norms.
+If the manufacturer doesn't inform that the connector is compliant to adequate seal or military norms like MIL-C-39012, it is recommended to pay attention to the rubber pad mounted between two metal washers.
+They are used to squeeze the insulator, to make it fit tight to housing walls and this way to block the access of water.

-The rubber of which the isolator is made shouldn't be too hard.
+The rubber of which the insulator is made shouldn't be too hard.
 Unfortunately, it is impossible to estimate thread's tightness with a naked eye.

-The rubber of which the isolator is made shouldn't be too hard.
+The rubber of which the insulator is made shouldn't be too hard.
 Unfortunately, it is impossible to estimate thread's tightness with a naked eye.

-Improperly mounted connector may be the reason of large signal loss and problems with running the network.
+Improperly mounted connector may be the reason of major signal loss and problems with running the network.
 It is important to properly prepare the cable and mount the connectors.
-In the case of crimp-on connectors it is needed to pay attention on the size of crimping jaws, given by the manufacturer.
+In the case of crimped connectors, one needs to pay attention to the size of the crimping jaws, given by the manufacturer.

-Clamp-on connectors, unlike crimp-on ones, are demountable, so the same connector can be mounted on a cable many times.
-Mounting clamp-on connectors may be difficult somewhat.
+Clamp-on connectors, unlike crimped ones, can be dismantled, so the same connector can be mounted on cables many times.
+The mounting of clamp-on connectors may be somewhat difficult.
 Typical clamp-on connector consists of a pin, which is soldered to the central cable's wire, two pads, seal, sleeve clamping cable's shield to the connector, and a nut, which secures all elements.

-Crimp-on connectors for H-155 cable.
-Proper performance of connectors influences quality of transmission link.
-During designing process of the antennas ATK-16 (A7124) and ATK-P1 (A7130), there were carried out tests with selection of different connectors; also the quality of work of different installers was tested.
-It turned out that in the case of coincidence of adverse factors related to bad quality of the connector and work, antenna's gain decreased even by 30%.
-Due to quality and repeatability, we have decided to use connectors manufactured by Unicon company, and the crimper E8000.
+Crimped connectors for H-155 cable.
+Proper performance of connectors influences the quality of transmission links.
+During designing process of the antennas ATK-16 (A7124) and ATK-P1 (A7130), there were carried out tests with selection of different connectors and the quality of work of different installers was compared as well.
+It turned out that in the case of coincidence of adverse factors related to bad quality of the connector and installer's work, the gain of the antennas decreased even by 30%.
+Very good quality and repeatability was achieved with the use of DIPOL connectors and the E8000 crimping tool.

-To show in detail where the problem is, we have reviewed 19 connectors and 3 crimping tools from our offer.
-Parameters of each connector have been measured - the results are collected in the table.
+To show in detail where the problem is, we have reviewed connectors and 2 crimping tools from our offer.
+Dimensions of elements of each connector have been measured - the results are collected in the table.

 Connectors: